International Basketball League (1999–2001): Seasons

 The first season did not quite meet expectations with attendance, but the league was still largely functional, with the Saint Louis Swarm winning the first championship.

 The second season was significantly rougher, with the league losing the Baltimore and San Diego franchises and merging with teams from the Continental Basketball Association after that league folded early in 2000.
 The Swarm won the championship of that league in the second season, and although the league had stated that it would return for a third season, this was not to be the case, and all the teams folded soon after the season ended, although the teams from the former CBA ultimately restarted the CBA the following year.

 Although the league had some innovations such as playing the international three-point line and trapezoid lane, and with the intention to offer professional basketball and more reasonable ticket prices, the cost structure of the league was simply too great for the revenue and attendance figures that it received.

 Partnership with NBA

-After the CBA suspended opeartions on February 8, 2001 the IBL absorbed five CBA clubs, increasing its number to 11.
+After the CBA suspended operations on February 8, 2001 the IBL absorbed five CBA clubs, increasing its number to 11.
 And on February 27, 2001, it was announced that the IBL players were allowed to sign contracts with NBA clubs in a deal that placed the league in a role similar to that of the -then- defunct CBA.
 Thus, NBA teams were able to sign IBL players for the rest of the 2000-01 season.